Field Guide to the R Mixed Model Wilderness

 Next, to verify if the data meets the assumption of the Latin square design, let’s plot the field layout for this experiment.

-This looks great!
-Here we can see that there are equal number (5) of treatments, rows, and columns.
-Treatments were randomized in such a way that one treatment doesn’t appear more than once in each row and column.
+This looks as expected.
+Here we can see that there are an equal number of treatments, rows, and columns (5).
+Treatments were randomized so that one treatment does not appear more than once in each row and column.

 • Check the extent of missing data